AbhishekAOne/All_Sites/README.md

 **The Above mentioned sites are all hosted**

-You can go these urls:
+You can go to these urls:
 1. https://www.kronosblade.com
 2. https://videos.kronosblade.com